Coupling between magnetism and band structure in a 2D semiconductor

-To interpret the STS data, it is revealing to compare the differences of energies in Fig.~\ref{analysis}c --corresponding to the arrows of different color-- with photoluminescence measurements\cite{Gu2019,Susilo2020,Kim2022,Riesner2022,Multian2025}.
+To interpret the STS data, it is revealing to compare the differences of energy positions in Fig.~\ref{analysis}d --corresponding to the arrows of different color-- with photoluminescence measurements reported in the literature \cite{Gu2019,Susilo2020,Kim2022,Riesner2022,Multian2025}.
 These energy differences match remarkably well the energies of PL lines measured well below the transition temperature (see Table~\ref{Tab:Tcr} for a summary).
 The green and the red arrows --essentially degenerate at 1.38~eV and 1.40~eV-- match the Fano line and the optical gap seen in PL.
-The yellow arrow at 1.91~eV reproduces the high-energy PL line unexpectedly observed at 1.99~eV, deep in the band continuum (approximately 0.5~eV above the bandgap).
-Finally, the bandgap detected by tunneling in the magnetic state (black arrow, 0.87~eV) is not observed in optical spectroscopy measurements, and is approximately 0.5~eV smaller than the optical gap of$~$1.34~eV in the paramagnetic state.

-Phenomenologically, this virtually perfect quantitative match has a natural interpretation in terms of inter-band optical transitions, if each characteristic feature in the STS spectra is identified with a band edge in the magnetic state of CrPS$_4$.
-This identification explains why differences between the energies of the STS features match the energies of PL lines.
-It also explains why the number of band edges proliferates when cooling the system below $T_c$, since in the magnetic ordered state the bands of an individual CrPS$_4$ layer are split by the exchange energy.
+The yellow arrow at 1.92~eV reproduces the high-energy PL line unexpectedly observed at 1.99~eV, deep in the band continuum (approximately 0.5~eV above the bandgap).
+Finally, the bandgap detected by tunneling in the magnetic state (black arrow, 0.86~eV) is not observed in optical spectroscopy measurements, and is approximately 0.5~eV smaller than the optical gap of$~$1.34~eV in the paramagnetic state.
+This virtually perfect quantitative match has a natural phenomenological interpretation in terms of inter-band optical transitions, \textit{if each characteristic feature in the STS spectra is associated to a band edge in the magnetic state of CrPS$_4$}.
+This interpretation explains why differences between the energies of the STS features match the energies of PL lines.
+It also explains why the number of band edges proliferates when cooling the system below $T_c$, since in the magnetic ordered state bands are split by the exchange energy. \\

-Going through this phenomenological interpretation in detail is important to fully appreciate how many different aspects of optical and tunneling data this scenario accounts for.
-The smaller bandgap observed in the magnetic state originates from the spin splitting of the conduction and valence bands.
-As compared to the non-magnetic state, the distance in energy between the lowest CB edge hosting states with a certain spin and the highest VB edge hosting states with opposite spin is reduced by the exchange energy.
-The exchange energy (approximately 0.5~eV) is then given by the difference in bandgap in the magnetic and non-magnetic states.
-Consistently with this attribution, the 0.87~eV bandgap is not observed in PL in the magnetic state, because the opposite spin of the topmost VB and the lowest CB prevents a direct radiative transition.